napip03/FosterController/README.md

 # FosterController
- Current and Voltage Reader Software with User Interface
+ Current and Voltage Controller Software with Graphic User Interface